Statement of Purpose

-Every pupil is the subject of an Annual Review meeting in which he, his parents and a senior member of the teaching or therapeutic staff meet to assess progress made towards the targets, to evaluate the provision in place for him and to set new targets for the following twelve months.
+Every pupil is the subject of an Annual Review meeting in which he, his parent/carers and a member of the teaching or therapeutic staff meet to assess progress made towards the targets, to evaluate the provision in place for him and to set new targets for the following twelve months.
 In the case of pupils whose placements are funded by their local authority, a representative of the local authority is also invited to attend, and the Education, Health and Care plan is reviewed to ensure it is fit for purpose.

-A pupil's individual targets are addressed in small-group therapeutic lessons provided by the school's fully qualified and registered Speech and Language Therapists, Literacy Tutors, Occupational Therapists and Numeracy Tutors.
+A pupil's individual targets are addressed in small-group therapeutic lessons provided by the School's fully qualified and registered Speech and Language Therapists, Literacy Tutors, Occupational Therapists and Numeracy Tutors.
 These lessons take place in the Learning Development Centre (LDC).
 Such intervention is specific to each individual pupil according to his identified needs, and progress is monitored and reported on to parents in the same way that progress and attainment in academic subjects are reported.

 This specialist provision forms part of the pupil's normal timetable so that no pupil misses any part of another lesson in order to receive support.
-Each pupil's weekly mentoring challenges are addressed in each of his academic subject lessons so that progress towards his identified targets is not just supported in the Learning Development Centre, but integrated throughout all aspects of his education.
+Each pupil's weekly mentoring challenges are addressed in each of his academic subject lessons so that progress towards his identified targets is not just supported in the Learning Development Centre but integrated throughout all aspects of his education.

 The school's qualified and BACP-registered therapeutic counsellors provide short or longer-term one to one support for pupils identified through the Pastoral Provision Plus system.
 In addition to qualifications and BACP-registration and approval, the School’s therapeutic counsellors are subject to regular professional supervision and are part of the therapeutic staff team.